Lectures on AKSZ Sigma Models for Physicists: Deformation Theory

-at the first order of $g$.
-It is proved that higher order terms are absorbed to the higher deformation terms up to exact terms in this case.
-Therefore it is defined that $S$ is equivalent to $S_0$ if a deformation is exact $S = S_0 + \delta (*)$.
-We calculate a $\hQ$ cohomology class $S$.
+where $\hQ^{\prime}$ is the BRST transformation defined by $S^{\prime}$.
+It has been proved that higher-order terms can be absorbed order by order by the BRST exact terms.
+Therefore, $S$ is equivalent to $S_0$ by field redefinition if the deformation is exact $S = S_0 + \delta (*)$.
+Therefore, computing the $\hQ$ cohomology class is sufficient for determining $S$.